-As an active performer, Karen was most recently an artist-in-residence at the Banff Centre for Arts and Creativity and a fellow at the Blackbird Creative Lab.
-She has appeared in Hong Kong Sinfonietta @ Artistree “Notating Beauty That Moves,” Percussive Arts Society Day(s) of Percussion (Montreal, Canada & Hong Kong), Transplanted Roots Percussion Research Symposiums (Brisbane, Australia & Montreal, Canada), Biennale Montreal, IRCAM ManiFeste Academy (Paris, France), SoundSCAPE New Music Festival (Maccagno, Italy), and Sonic Anchor (Hong Kong).
+As an active performer, Karen was most recently featured at the Opening of Sound Forms 2019 organized by Contemporary Musiking Hong Kong and Tai Kwun Noon Series at the Laundry Steps.
+She has appeared in Hong Kong Sinfonietta @ Artistree “Notating Beauty That Moves,” Percussive Arts Society Day(s) of Percussion (Montreal & Hong Kong), Transplanted Roots Percussion Research Symposiums (Brisbane & Montreal), Biennale Montreal, IRCAM ManiFeste Academy, SoundSCAPE New Music Festival, Hong kong Arts Festival, CMHK Sonic Anchor, Banff Centre for Arts and Creativity and a fellow at the Blackbird Creative Lab 2018.
 Her chamber music performances can be heard on Canadian Broadcasting Corporation and Naxos Records.

 Karen received her Master of Music and Bachelor of Music from McGill University under the guidance of Professor Aiyun Huang and Fabrice Marandola.
 Despite her focus in classical contemporary percussion performance, Karen has six years of experience in playing traditional instruments such as Tabla.
 Her studies at McGill University were fully supported by the Schulich Graduate Scholarship and her interdisciplinary research-creation project, "The Breathing Canvas," was funded by the Centre of Interdisciplinary Research in Music Media and Technology.